mike99mac/minimy-mike99mac/hardware/README.md

 There are CNC jobs for the glued up left and right sides which accomplish this function:
 - Cut a hole for the plastic port.
 - Cut the outside molding so the sliding panels can be inserted.
-- Cut most of the inside thin molding inside the carcass.
+- Cut most of the inside thin molding inside the carcase.
-This step was added because it was extremely difficult to get the sides and carcass to align perfectly.
+This step was added because it was extremely difficult to get the sides and carcase to align perfectly.

 To construct the sides, perform the following tasks:
 - Cut 4 *double dado* moldings to 11.875" and 4 to 7.385", all with 45 degree angles so they go together like a picture frame.